WanLiangZJU/Crop-FVC-retrieval/README.md

 Main_cotton_2019.m

 Please update the code and run the main code
-1. update the file for the inpot of reflectance data
+1. update the file for the input of reflectance data
 2. set the range of model parameters
-3. obtain the retrieval result, namely FVC1-FVC6, realted to six leaf angle distributions As for different datasets, set the range of mode parameters based on previous studies and field measuremnts
+3. obtain the retrieval result, namely FVC, realted to different leaf angle distributions As for different datasets, set the range of mode parameters based on previous studies and field measuremnts

-# Notably, some key information
+please pay attention to some key information
 This code uses the UAV-based multispectral image with the spectral region of 604-872 nm.
 If you have different spectral regions, please refer to the original code online http://teledetection.ipgp.jussieu.fr/prosail/